 Using search_after with Elasticsearch-Rails: Efficient Pagination for Large Datasets

-parameter offers a solution by allowing you to paginate through results based on the sorting values of the last document from the previous page.
-In this post, we’ll explore how to implement search_after
+When working with large datasets in Elasticsearch, efficient pagination becomes crucial for maintaining performance.
+The search_after parameter offers a solution by allowing you to paginate through results based on the sorting values of the last document from the previous page.
+In this post, we’ll explore how to implement search_after pagination using the Elasticsearch-Rails gem.

-Why Use search_after
+Why Use search_after?

-parameters can become inefficient for deep pages, as Elasticsearch needs to calculate and skip over a large number of documents. search_after
+Traditional pagination using from and size parameters can become inefficient for deep pages, as Elasticsearch needs to calculate and skip over a large number of documents. search_after provides a more scalable approach by using the sort values of the last seen document as a search marker.

 Implementation Steps